Rajpratik71/linux-manPages/mogrify-im6.md

                               simulate motion blur
-         -negate              replace each pixel with its complementary color -noise geometry      add or reduce noise in an image -normalize           transform image to span the full range of  col‐ ors
-         -opaque color        change this color to the fill color -ordered-dither NxN
+         -negate              replace each pixel with its complementary color -noise geometry      add or reduce noise in an image -normalize           transform image to span the full range of colors -opaque color        change this color to the fill color -ordered-dither NxN
-                              add  a noise pattern to the image with specific amplitudes
-         -paint radius        simulate an oil painting
+                              add a noise pattern to the image with specific amplitudes -paint radius        simulate an oil painting
          -perceptible epsilon
-                              pixel value less than |epsilon| become  epsilon or -epsilon
-         -polaroid angle      simulate a Polaroid picture
+                              pixel value less than |epsilon| become epsilon or -epsilon -polaroid angle      simulate a Polaroid picture
-         -posterize  levels     reduce the image to a limited number of color levels
-         -print string        interpret string and print to console -profile filename    add, delete, or apply an image profile -quantize colorspace reduce colors in this colorspace -radial-blur angle   radial blur the image
+         -posterize levels    reduce the image to a limited number of color levels -print string        interpret string and print to console -profile filename    add, delete, or apply an image profile -quantize colorspace reduce colors in this colorspace -radial-blur angle   radial blur the image
-         -raise value         lighten/darken image  edges  to  create  a  3-D effect
+         -raise value         lighten/darken image edges to create a 3-D effect -random-threshold low,high
-         -random-threshold low,high
                               random threshold the image
          -region geometry     apply options to a portion of the image